groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/annotation-management/annotate-pdfs-from-urls-groupdocs-java/_index.md

 area.setBox(new Rectangle(100, 100, 100, 100)); // x, y, width, height.
 ```

-**Coordinate System Explanation:**
-- **X, Y**: Top‑left corner position (in points)
-- **Width, Height**: Annotation dimensions (in points)
-- **Origin**: Top‑left corner of the PDF page

-**3. Customize Visual Properties**

-Make your annotations visually distinct and meaningful:
+> **Coordinate note:** The origin is the top‑left corner of the page; values are in points.

+### Step 6: Customize appearance

 ```java
 area.setBackgroundColor(65535); // Hex value for yellow
 ```

-**4. Attach to Document**

-Add your configured annotation to the document:
+### Step 7: Attach the annotation

 ```java
 annotator.add(area);
 ```

-#### Pro Tips for Effective Annotation
+#### Pro tips for effective annotation

-- **Color Coding**: Use consistent colors for different annotation types (e.g., yellow for highlights, red for errors)
+- Use consistent colors to differentiate annotation purposes.
-- **Size Considerations**: Ensure annotations are large enough to be visible but don't obscure important content
-- **Positioning**: Test coordinates with sample documents before deploying to production
+- Test coordinates on a sample PDF before deploying.
+- Consider adding author metadata for audit trails.

-### Step 3: Saving and Managing Annotated Documents
+## Saving the Annotated Document

-The final step in our Java PDF manipulation process is properly saving your annotated documents.

-#### Understanding Save Operations

-When you save an annotated document, GroupDocs creates a new file with all annotations embedded.
-The original document remains unchanged, which is excellent for audit trails and version control.

-#### Implementation Steps

-**1. Configure Output Location**

-Define where your annotated document will be stored:
+### Step 8: Define the output path

 ```java
 String outputPath = "YOUR_OUTPUT_DIRECTORY/annotated_output.pdf"; // Replace with your desired directory.
 ```

-**2. Execute the Save Operation**
+### Step 9: Save and clean up

 ```java
 import org.apache.commons.io.FilenameUtils;